-"Stephen Fowl brings his considerable gifts in theological interpretation to the profound theological message of the Letter to the Ephesians.
-The result is a refreshingly irenic commentary that reflects a thorough knowledge of the critical discussions while eschewing lengthy debate.
-Fowl is willing to live with exegetical uncertainties and interpretative ambiguities in order to focus on the text's illumination of Christian identity formed by God's actions in Christ, lived out in the church and the world.
-Achieving this in a clear and highly readable style makes Fowl's contribution a very worthwhile addition to the commentary literature on Ephesians." -Andrew T. Lincoln, Portland Professor of New Testament, University of Gloucestershire
+""Stephen Fowl brings his considerable gifts in theological interpretation to the profound theological message of the Letter to the Ephesians.
+The result is a refreshingly irenic commentary that reflects a thorough knowledge of the critical discussions while eschewing lengthy debate."" --Andrew T. Lincoln, Portland Professor of New Testament, University of Gloucestershire

-"Reading Stephen Fowl's work is always a wonderful experience.
-His prose is tight and clear, his thinking fresh, and his commentary on Scripture always targets the sacred text and what it may teach the church about its relationship with God and one another.
-The importance of his NTL commentary on Ephesians is not merely that it details the letter's history of interpretation or its critical prolegomena (although his discussion of its authorship is a thing of intellectual beauty); others have already done this work for us.
-Rather, Fowl's contribution is to provide us with a fine example of how careful exegesis and theological interpretation are of a piece, the one funding the other for a reading of Ephesians that will benefit both church and academy." -Robert W. Wall, Paul T. Walls Professor of Scripture and Wesleyan Studies, Seattle Pacific University
+""Reading Stephen Fowl's work is always a wonderful experience.
+His prose is tight and clear, his thinking fresh, and his commentary on Scripture always targets the sacred text and what it may teach the church about its relationship with God and one another."" --Robert W. Wall, Paul T. Walls Professor of Scripture and Wesleyan Studies, Seattle Pacific University

 Even though it was written some two millennia ago, Ephesians still speaks to Christians today in themes quite familiar to the modern reader.
 In a context where the church had become overwhelmingly, if not exclusively, Gentile, the Christian community needed to be reminded of the priority of Israel and the astonishing work of reconciliation that God willed to accomplish in the life, death, and resurrection of Jesus Christ.
-This new volume in the highly acclaimed New Testament Library series reveals the great theological promises of Ephesians while discussing issues of context, authorship, and style.
+Now available as a casebound, this volume in the highly acclaimed New Testament Library series reveals the great theological promises of Ephesians while discussing issues of context, authorship, and style.